alexhsamuel/blog/_posts/2020-09-17-How to report a bug.markdown

 > Dear Alex,
 >
-> The old `query-users` script, and the table behind it, was removed two weeks
+> Your checkout is out of date.
+The old `query-users` script, and the table
-> ago; please `git pull` your checkout.
+> behind it, was removed two weeks ago.
 >
 > You can use the new user API for this, instead.
 Docs are here:
 > https://wiki.internal.com/user-api.